 Yield: 12 cupcakes

-Preheat oven to 350 degrees F, and line cupcake tins with 12 liners.
+Preheat oven to 350 degrees Fahrenheit.
+Line muffin tin with 12 cupcake holders.

 Begin by making the peanut butter cupcake batter.
 Cream together the peanut butter, butter, and brown sugar at a medium speed until fluffy.
 Beat in the eggs, one at a time, then add in vanilla.
 Mix together the flour, baking powder, and salt in a separate bowl.
 Mix in half the flour mixture, then add in the buttermilk.
 Mix in the remaining dry ingredients, until just combined.
 Be careful not to overmix!!
 The batter should be pretty thick.